Quick Answer: What Should A GCP Migration Checklist Include?

 5. Prove Security And Compliance Before Cutover

-Google Cloud's Well-Architected Framework is organized around operational excellence, security, privacy and compliance, reliability, cost optimization, performance optimization, and sustainability.
+Google Cloud's architecture guidance is organized around operational excellence, security, privacy and compliance, reliability, cost optimization, performance optimization, and sustainability.
 A GCP migration checklist should map each production workload to those operating concerns before launch.

 6. Model Cost Before And After Migration